civboot/civboot/blog/0007-fngi-intro.md

 ```

 ### Data Ineritance (a.k.a. single inheritance light)
 Fngi also has single inheritance.
-Like many things in fngi inheritance is
+Like many things in fngi, inheritance is
-similar to, but drastically more constrained than, other languages like C++ or
+similar to but drastically more constrained than other languages like C++ or
 Java.
 In fngi it is absurdly simple: if `Child` is a child of `Parent`, then
 `Child` simply has the exact same fields as `Parent` at its beginning -- plus it
 can have its own fields after the parent.
 This means you can safely convert a